OTA updates

 orUpdate failed with reason: 'aborted by device'

-: try restarting the device by disconnecting the power/battery for a few seconds and try again, make sure to activate the device by pressing a button on it right before sending the update request.- For battery powered devices make sure that the battery is 70%+ as OTA updating is very power consuming.
-Some devices check for a minimum battery level prior to updating and refuse to update.
+: try restarting the device by disconnecting the power/battery for a few seconds, then try OTA again, make sure to activate the device by pressing a button on it right before sending the update request.- For battery powered devices make sure that the battery is 70%+ as OTA updating is very power consuming.
+Some devices check for a minimum battery level prior to updating and will refuse to update if too low.